fayfaywcl/CART315/Process/Journal.md

 This week I started by thinking about what kind of idea I should work on, and I kept coming back to the same direction: **small scale, small scope**.
 I didn’t want to start with something too big or complicated.
 I wanted something simple enough to actually finish, but still flexible enough to explore.

 Because of that, I began by searching through io games.
-Io games are usually simple, many of them feel duplicated, they often support multiplayer, and they rely heavily on simple color and simple shapes.
+Io games are usually simple, they often support multiplayer, and they rely heavily on simple color and simple shapes.
 From a coding perspective, this also makes sense, because simpler visuals usually mean cleaner logic.

 At the same time, I was following the class structure like last week — reading the chapters , watching the suggested tutorials and starting a prototype.